AnantJainn/HiveFi-NFT-Marketplace/README.md

 #Prerequisites

-Before running SafeCase, ensure you have the following installed:
+Before running HiveFi, ensure you have the following installed:

 1. Hive Keychain extension in your browser.
 2. A Hive blockchain account.
 3. IPFS installed for decentralized storage.